 What is required for life to flourish and be free, for us to work and praise faithfully?
 Generosity!
 But fears get in the way.
 We are afraid of others’ actions or opinions; we are afraid of our vulnerabilities and shortcomings; we are afraid we won’t have enough; we are afraid we aren’t enough.
 These fears keep us from generously sharing who we are and what we have.
 That not only affects others who would benefit from our gifts, it keeps us living smaller lives than we’re made for.
 Join us in October and explore the world-changing potential of fearless generosity.

-A sermon shared by Rev. Ginger E. Gaines-Cirelli at Foundry UMC, October28, 2018, the twenty-third Sunday after Pentecost and Commitment Sunday.
+A sermon shared by Rev. Ginger E. Gaines-Cirelli at Foundry UMC, October 7, 2018, the twentieth Sunday after Pentecost and World Communion Sunday.
 “Fearless Generosity” series.

 Text: Mark 10:13-16